 Reducing Racial Disparities:

 - Results: People of color continue to experience homelessness at disproportionately high rates, and differences in the Rare, Brief, and One-Time outcome measures persist between households of different races.
-American Indian and Alaskan Native households are less likely to exit to permanent housing and more likely to return to homelessness than people of other races.
-Meanwhile, multiracial households spend the longest amount of time in emergency shelter and transitional housing.
-The dashboards below and on other pages show additional program access and outcome data by race.
+Among all race/ethnic groups, American Indian/Alaska Native and White households are least likely to exit programs to permanent housing and, along with Hispanic/Latino households, these groups are the most likely to return to homelessness.
+Black/African American and Hispanic/Latino households spend the longest amount of time in shelter and transitional housing (193 days on average).

 Below, explore 2015 HMIS data by region and population.